Cold Chain Logistics

 Basics of CCL

-Cold chain logistics is simply a temperature-controlled supply chain, including refrigerated items, frozen items and any cargo that is sensitive to changes in temperature.
+Cold chain logistics is simply a temperature-controlled supply chain, including refrigerated items, frozen items, and any cargo sensitive to temperature changes.
 Additionally, it’s called a cold chain because it’s not just one part of the shipping process that needs to work.
-It’s a chain, with links that fit together.
+It’s a chain with links that fit together.
 If one part of the chain doesn’t hold together, the entire thing falls apart.
 Here’s what we mean by chain: